Healthy Homes Assessment Te Hauke

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into effect on the 1st July 2021?
-Landlords now have to ensure their Te Hauke rental properties meet the minimum Healthy Homes Standards within 90 days of any renewal or new tenancy and all private rentals are required to be completely in compliance by July 1st 2024.
+Did you not know that Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords are now required to make sure their Te Hauke rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rental properties are required to be fully conforming by the 1st July 2024.

-We will evaluate your rental property and determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
-After the assessment, we will advise you or your property manager of the work required. requirements to be completed, and offer an assessment report that includes all the information required for your tenancy agreement’s Healthy Home Statement of Compliance.
+We can assess your rental property to determine whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
+After the assessment, we’ll advise you or your property manager of the work required. requirements to be completed and offer an evaluation report with all the information needed for your tenancy contract’s Healthy Home Statement of Compliance.

-Failure to meet the obligations under the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and landlords who are not complying may be liable for up to $7,200 plus additional healthier homes related fines.
+Failure to fulfill the requirements under the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and landlords who are not complying may be liable for as much as $7,200 and additional healthy homes related fines.

-We’re fully independent assessors of rental properties we are completely certified for each of Healthy Homes and Homefit.
+Our company is fully independent assessors for rental properties, we are fully qualified for each of Healthy Homes and Homefit.

 Call Now 0800 365 444